dotnet/docs/docs/csharp/language-reference/compiler-options/subsystemversion-compiler-option.md

   - [-platform:arm](../../../csharp/language-reference/compiler-options/platform-compiler-option.md)

-- The default value is 6.00 if you're using MSBuild, you're targeting [!INCLUDE[net_v45](~/includes/net-v45-md.md)], and you haven't set any of the compiler options that were specified earlier in this list.
+- The default value is 6.00 if you're using MSBuild, you're targeting .NET Framework 4.5, and you haven't set any of the compiler options that were specified earlier in this list.

 - The default value is 4.00 if none of the previous conditions is true.